-For over 18 years, JCFS has been accepting students from affiliated universities in the fields of social work, psychology, special education, speech/language therapy, dance/movement therapy and art therapy.
+For over 18 years, JCFS Chicago has been accepting students from affiliated universities in the fields of social work, psychology, special education, speech/language therapy, dance/movement therapy and art therapy.
 Our diverse services allow for rich learning experiences in foster care, group homes, outpatient counseling, intensive therapeutic services, early intervention and therapeutic special education.
 We are committed to structuring training experiences that provide professional development for both staff and students.
 We value trainees from diverse backgrounds and strongly encourage applicants from diverse cultural backgrounds to apply to our program.

 All of our trainees become integrated members of the Psychological Services department, attending in-services and training seminars alongside staff members.
 In addition, our trainees regularly contribute to the agency’s blog and the “Moment for Multicultural Competence” monthly newsletter.

-JCFS has collaborative relationships with many schools and institutes.
+JCFS Chicago has collaborative relationships with many schools and institutes.
 In recent years, we have accepted trainees from the following institutions:

 - The Chicago School ARGOSY (Illinois School of Professional Psychology), Chicago and Schaumburg campuses